-Through the efforts of Don Josef Bersosa, the town of San Fernando was founded on August 16, 1754 out of barrios from Bacolor and Mexico with Don Vidal de Arrozal its first gobernadorcillo (mayor).
+Through the efforts of Don Josef Bersosa, the town of San Fernando was founded on August 16, 1754 out of the barrios from Bacolor and Mexico with Don Vidal de Arrozal its first gobernadorcillo (mayor).

 As early as 1896, San Fernando was in a state of war since Pampanga became one of the earliest provinces that revolted against Spanish authorities.
 In 1898, a municipal revolutionary government was established with Don Antonio Consunji as president of the town.
-When the Americans occupied the town, they installed Enrique Kerr as mayor.
+When the Americans occupied the area, they installed Enrique Kerr as mayor.

 On August 15, 1904, the provincial capitol was moved from Bacolor to San Fernando.
 The 1930s saw the organization of the local Communist Party led by Jose Abad Santos.
 During the war, San Fernando was one of the stop-over of the so-called Death March where thousands of Filipino and American prisoners of war died of hunger, diseases and torture from the Japanese Forces.